Description

 #> 6 7 HON.
 EDOLPHUS TOWNS;Mr. TOWNS 15072 "edolphus towns|\\be towns|ed towns|(^|senator |representative… EDOL…Advanced Usage

-Shows how to use optional arguments for more control, such as filtering by date ranges and removing acronyms.
-This is useful when you want to narrow matches, disable text cleaning, control returned columns, or suppress messages.
+This shows how to use optional arguments for more control, such as filtering by date ranges and removing acronyms.
+It is useful when the user wants to narrow matches, disable text cleaning, control returned columns, or suppress messages.

 # Advanced usage with optional filters